MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-icon-store-appbar.md

 #### Do: Provide enough contrast

 Please consider your icon to have enough contrast against the background.
-We recommend a ratio of 4.5:1 for best accessibility.
+It's recommended that a ratio of 4.5:1 for best accessibility.

    :::column-end:::
    :::column span="":::